Neonatal Intensive Care Unit

 Neurodevelopment Follow-up Program

-The Neurodevelopment Program enrolls all infants born less than 32.6 weeks gestation and/or less than 1500 grams until the age of 6.
+The Neurodevelopment Program enrolls all infants born less than 32.6 weeks of gestation and/or less than 1500 grams until the age of 6.
 Developmental assessments are done focusing on motor skills, cognitive and social development.
 This helps aid in the transition from hospital to home.

 Neonatal Follow-up Program